 You can base your workload around what’s going on at home, perhaps slowing down in the school holidays and taking on more work in term time.
 If you need to drop the work and pick up the children at short notice, that’s OK too; it’s all about flexibility.

 If you’ve spent your entire working life in a vibrant office environment, the transition to a solo office or coffee shop could seem like a big one.
 But it’s easily overcome; digital communities such as Workingmums and LinkedIn groups allow users from all over theworld to connect.
-Workhubs such as Club Workspace, meanwhile, allow the self-employed to come together to network, share ideas and learn from each other.
+Workhubs, meanwhile, often allow the self-employed to come together to network, share ideas and learn from each other.

-Meanwhile, IPSE’s own Women in Freelancing network is on hand to support the growing number of freelance women.
-We organise regular events, allowing freelance women to meet the experts and like-minded small business owners.
+Meanwhile, IPSE’s organise regular events, allowing freelancers to meet the experts and like-minded small business owners.

 If you have the technical skills, entering the IT industry, for example, could be a very attractive proposition.
 Because it’s a sector dominated by males, many IT departments are taking steps to promote more women – and it’s been suggested that working as a female in a male-dominated environment can actually give you a competitive advantage.

-Conventional employees are eligible for Statutory Maternity Pay, which is 90% of average earnings for six weeks then £138.18 for 33 weeks.
-But the self-employed receive £138.18 for 39 weeks – meaning they miss the six when employees receive almost average earnings.
+Conventional employees are eligible for Statutory Maternity Pay, which is 90% of average earnings for six weeks then the statutory rate for 33 weeks.
+But the self-employed receive the statutory rate for 39 weeks – meaning they miss the six when employees receive almost average earnings.
 This can make a big impact on finances and so you need to be prepared.
 Hiring an accountant is always a smart move, as they’ll ensure you’re complying with HMRC regulations and maximising your take-home pay.

-The Government-commissioned self-employment review, due to report back very soon, is exploring ways to make the system fairer.
-And, fortunately, freelancers can earn significantly more than their employee counterparts on average, so it soon balances out.
+Fortunately, freelancers can earn significantly more than their employee counterparts on average, so it can soon balance out.

 As with every life decision, there are many things you need to think about before starting your own business.
 But it’s unlikely to be a decision you’ll regret.